mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Play with CAPINTEC.
 Andy sent the manual and Mike's activity measurements
 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Test red detector with glue after flight
+- [ ] Research off-the-shelf DAQ systems with stats that we need

 ## In Progress